An EDC (EveryDay Carry) knife is the most comprehensive and most useful tool for everyday use.

 Okay, now here’s the thing that many people would like conservatives to know: Although both guns and knives can be used for defense, guns are primarily used as an instrument for killing while a knife is primarily a tool for cutting.
 On that note, it can be debated that knives, because they are primarily used as a tool, should be allowed for carrying just anywhere.

-Size: A good EDC knife should be small.
+A good and practical tool should be small.
 This isn’t only for portability and concealment purposes but also to make it easier to explain why you’re carrying around a “bladed weapon” as most authorities would call it.
 So, if you’re planning on carrying around a big bowie knife, that might not go over too well if you bring it along in a more “civilized” setting like a shopping mall or a dinner party.
 Leave those big things at home for trips to the wilderness.
-A good-sized EDC knife has a blade length somewhere around 3 to 3 ½ inches.
-Anything more or less than that can be deemed unnecessary or just plain useless.
+A good-sized one has a blade length somewhere around 3 to 3 ½ inches.
+Anything more or less than what can be deemed unnecessary or just plain useless.

-Portability: Since size is a huge factor, it ultimately affects portability.
-A small knife which is easy to conceal is deemed as highly portable.
+Since the size is a huge factor, it ultimately affects portability.
+A small knife that is easy to conceal is deemed as highly portable.
 You can go both ways with this.
 You can either go for a set knife or one that folds up.
-A set knife is one which is fixed and needs a scabbard to carry around.
+A set knife is one that is fixed and needs a scabbard to carry around.
 This increases the size of the knife to almost double the length of its blade, giving you a knife that is 6 to 7 inches in length.
-The folding knife, on the other hand, keeps your knife to under 4 inches in length, making it easier to carry around.
+The folding knife, on the other hand, keeps it to under 4 inches in length, making it easier to carry around.
 Some would also suggest a switchblade since the blade retracts into the hilt.
 But then, most switchblades aren’t really that practical to carry around as EDC knives since they have narrower blades which aren’t very useful for cutting things.

-Usability: The last but definitely not the least feature that an EDC knife has to have which is usability.
+The last but definitely not the least feature that it has to have which is usability.
 You can have the best-looking knife or the most expensive one in the room but if you can’t use it for whatever reason, then you’ve just wasted a lot of money on it.
-A best EDC knife should be equipped with a good cutting edge that is sharp enough to cut through anything.
+A blade should have a good cutting edge that is sharp enough to cut through anything.